aucontraire/holbertonschool-higher_level_programming/0x0B-python-input_output/README.md

 * 4-append_write.py: function that appends a string at the end of a text file
 * 5-to_json_string.py: function that returns the JSON representation of an object (string)
 * 6-from_json_string.py: function that returns an object (Python data structure) represented by a JSON string
+* 7-save_to_json_file.py: function that writes an Object to a text file, using a JSON representation